-NumXL is a suite of lightweight time series Excel add-ins.
-It transforms your Microsoft®1 Excel® application into a first-class time series software and econometrics tool, offering the kind of statistical accuracy offered by the leading statistical packages.
+NumXL is a suite of time series Excel add-ins.
+It transforms your Microsoft®1 Excel® application into a first-class time series software and econometric tool, offering the kind of statistical accuracy offered by the far more expensive statistical packages.
 NumXL integrates natively with Excel, adding scores of econometric functions, a rich set of shortcuts, and intuitive user interfaces to guide you through the entire process.

 Whether you have a simple homework problem or a large-scale business project, NumXL simplifies your efforts.
 It helps you reach your goal in the quickest, most thorough way possible.

 NumXL keeps your data and results connected in Excel, letting you trace your calculations, add new data points or update an existing analysis, easily sharing your result with co-workers - and, yes, even with your boss.

 The learning curve couldn't be easier: NumXL requires no programming or scripting.
 You will not have to move your data between any external programs.

 You can also do any kind of ad-hoc analysis, as all of NumXL functions are accessible in your spreadsheet, and inside VBA environment should you choose to script.

 NumXL comes packed with scores of functions that you can easily access through the function wizard in Excel, as well as several wizards and shortcut UIs to facilitate the time series analysis process and automate the most common steps (e.g. summary stats, modeling, calibration, diagnosis, forecast, and more.)

 Using the descriptive statistics and correlogram wizards, you can examine the data series summary and time series statistics with just a few clicks.
 The wizards come with an extensive set of statistical tests, from a simple one-sample test for mean to the more sophisticated normality and ARCH effect tests.

 Furthermore, examining time dependency (auto correlation) in your sample data is only a few clicks away.